-Personal information collected by Spinal Injuries Australia Ltd is protected by the Privacy Act 1988 (Cth) (the ‘Privacy Act’).
+Personal information collected by Spinal Life Australia Ltd (formerly Spinal Injuries Australia) is protected by the Privacy Act 1988 (Cth) (the ‘Privacy Act’).
 Personal information is any information that can be used to identify you and includes sensitive health information.

-Spinal Injuries Australia (SIA) follows Australian Privacy Principles contained in the Privacy Act in handling personal information from clients/beneficiaries, business partners, contractors, donors, members of the public and SIA people (including members, volunteers, employees, delegates, candidates for volunteer work and prospective employees).
+Spinal Life Australia (Spinal) follows Australian Privacy Principles contained in the Privacy Act in handling personal information from clients/beneficiaries, business partners, contractors, donors, members of the public and SIA people (including members, volunteers, employees, delegates, candidates for volunteer work and prospective employees).

-SIA has developed a Privacy and Confidentiality policy to protect your privacy.
-The Privacy and Confidentiality policy is available in hard copy on request, or may be downloaded using the link below, and contains detailed information about SIA’s responsibilities, your rights, and the information that may be collected by SIA and how it would be used.
+Spinal has developed a Privacy and Confidentiality policy to protect your privacy.
+The Privacy and Confidentiality policy is available in hard copy on request, or may be downloaded using the link below, and contains detailed information about Spinal’s responsibilities, your rights, and the information that may be collected by Spinal and how it would be used.

 Click here to access our full Privacy and Confidentiality policy (PDF, 344KB).